Box turtles are terrestrial, which means that they spend most of their time on land. Does that mean they can’t swim? Here’s the answer.

 Do All Box Turtles Swim?

-Some people might be curious if there are specific species of box turtle that cannot swim.
+Some people might be curious if there are specific species of box turtles that cannot swim.
 For instance:

 - Can ornate box turtles swim?